Wondering how cerebral palsy muscle tone can affect your child’s growth and development?

 - Rehabilitation therapy.
 Physical therapy hones in on your child’s gross motor skills through exercise while occupational therapy will work on your child’s fine motor skills through practical activities of daily living.
 Stretching can help lengthen contracted muscles to ease movement.

 - Orthotics.
 Braces can help lengthen muscles when the child is not stretching or participating in any exercise.
-Because it creates a mold around the limb, bracing makes it difficult to compromise form.
+Because it creates a mold around the limb, bracing makes it form difficult to compromise form.

 - Muscle relaxants can be taken orally, through injections, or from a pump.
 The most commonly used medications for high muscle tone are baclofen and Botox.